-The loss of plant and animal species over time has always occurred, however the current pace of extinction is roughly 1,000 times higher than the natural rate.
+The loss of plant and animal species over time has always occurred, but the current pace of extinction is roughly 1,000 times higher than the natural rate.

 Reasons for this include climate change, pollution, habitat destruction, over-exploitation of natural resources, introduction of invasive species and an increase in intensive agriculture.

-Looking after biodiversity within the UK’s 15 National Parks is an important part of our work.
+Looking after biodiversity within the UK’s 15 National Parks is a critical part of our work.

 Whether it’s planning departments managing building applications or Rangers doing practical tasks, throughout the National Park Authorities there is a duty to preserve biodiversity.